ppy/osu-wiki/news/2024/2024-11-17-kel-lan-tournament-3.md

 date: 2024-11-17 12:00:00 +0000
 ---

-Calling all Circle Clickers to Poland!
-For the third iteration of KEL Tournament, a major in-person tournament with special guests!
+Attention, circle clickers!
+Join us in Poland for the third edition of the KEL Tournament — an exciting in-person major event featuring special guests!

 ![](/wiki/shared/news/2024-11-17-kel-lan-tournament-3/banner.jpg)

-KEL3 is a **2-day LAN** tournament at **Kinguin Esports Lounge in Gdańsk, Poland**, standing as the largest event of its kind in the country, where top-tier competition meets an incredible community experience

-Depending on amount of accepted invites by special guests, only certain amount of people will qualify to the tournament.
+KEL3 is a **2-day LAN** tournament located at the **Kinguin Esports Lounge in Gdańsk, Poland**, standing as the largest event of its kind in the country, where top-tier competition meets an incredible community experience.
+Depending on the amount of accepted invites by special guests, only certain amount of people will qualify to the tournament.
-***Travel and Accommodation expenses are the responsibility of participants and are not covered by the hosts.***

-[Signups](https://forms.gle/Kgzww5LPQuwiJMBTA) are open and will run until the **2nd of December**.

-Qualifiers will take place online between **4th–18th December**.
+[Signups](https://forms.gle/Kgzww5LPQuwiJMBTA) are open and will run until the **2nd of December**, and the Qualifiers will take place online between **4th–18th December**.

-**If you signed up for the tournament, you need to join the [Discord](https://discord.com/invite/TSgMXsaZRR)!**
+*If you signed up for the tournament, you need to join the [Discord](https://discord.com/invite/TSgMXsaZRR)!
+Travel and accommodation expenses are the responsibility of participants and are not covered by the hosts.*

 This 2-day event during **February 8th-9th** features a major tournament alongside bundle of side events, all streamed from the [KEL3](https://www.twitch.tv/kinguin_lounge) Twitch channel!